Embracing Self-Sufficiency: A Journey That Doesn’t Require A Homestead

 A Plug for Local Food

 Conventionally farmed produce is usually picked way before it’s ripe which reduces the nutrients in these foods.
-Fresh food that sits in transport from across the country and often the world (!) then sits on a shelf for a very long time.
-Add that factor to the reality that our food is far less nutrient dense than it was 50 years ago due to soil degradation from monocrop farming, and you have foods disguised as healthy in the grocery store that hardly fit that description.
+Harvest to purchase times can be 4 weeks or more for a head of lettuce, and many fresh foods sit in transport from across the country and often the world before they even make it to a shelf.
+Additionally, our food is far less nutrient dense than it was 50 years ago due to soil degradation from mono-crop farming and other factors, and you have foods disguised as healthy in the grocery store that hardly fit that description.

 The journey towards self-sufficiency is beautiful and fulfilling, regardless of where you start.
 Every day since I have started this journey, I am curious, live in a state of constant hope and excitement in growing plants and being more independent from ‘the man’.
-You can blame it on my punk-rocker roots or just plain common sense.
+Anyone can walk this path no matter where you live, all while increasing your health and happiness.